How to make Kombucha SCOBY from scratch using simple ingredients. Then brew kombucha at home 30 times cheaper.

 What Is a SCOBY?

 SCOBY stands for “symbiotic culture of bacteria and yeast”.
-It is this slimy looking “jellyfish” that I agree looks gross but it makes the most wonderful fermented tea – kombucha.
-So you need it and I’m here to show you how to make kombucha SCOBY from scratch.
+It is this slimy looking “jellyfish” that I agree looks very unappetizing but it makes the most wonderful fermented tea – homemade kombucha.
+Without it, no kombucha unless you get one from a friend or these days you can buy SCOBY and starter tea online.

-Kombucha mother is used for making kombucha.
+In any case, you need kombucha mother a.k.a kombucha starter a.k.a kombucha mushroom.
+I’m here to show you how to make kombucha SCOBY from scratch.
 Once you grow a SCOBY, just follow my kombucha recipe and make your own kombucha at home 30 times cheaper than store-bought.
-You can also flavor kombucha which makes it just like a store bought plus more chances your kids will like it.
+You can alsoย flavor kombuchaย which makes it just like a store bought plus more chances your kids will like it.

 - Water: I use tap water.
 I know many other sources recommend filtered water but boiled tap water has worked no problem for me so far.